 Across much of the country and certainly in Bozeman, affordability will remain a challenge.
-Even with the expected increase in inventory finding a home will still be tough, particularly in lower price ranges.
-Rental rates are predicted to outpace home price growth which will put more buyers in an already full market.
-Buyers are more likely to find a home in 2022, but they will still need to act fast and make strong offers.
+Even with an expected increase in inventory finding a home will still be tough, particularly in lower price ranges.
+Rental rates are predicted to outpace the growth of home prices which will push more buyers into the market.
+So while there may be more inventory, buyers will still need to act fast and make strong offers.

-In Bozeman, affordability has been a huge struggle made even more difficult with the surge of out-of-state buyers driving up home prices.
+In Bozeman, affordability has been a huge struggle, made even more difficult with the surge of out-of-state buyers driving up home prices.
 The City of Bozeman has been working on ways to address these issues as we move forward.
 Companies, like Bozeman Health, are buying housing for employees, and HRDC continues to work to provide affordable housing to residents.
 Unfortunately, there is no easy solution and with a growing population in Bozeman, it will continue to be a key issue.
 Read this post to learn more about how you can compete in Bozeman's competitive market.

 Are you thinking of buying a home in 2022?
 Sign up for new listing notifications so you can know right when a home comes on the market.
 If you've been thinking of selling your home in 2022, click here to find out what your home is worth.

 This beautiful Montana log home checks all the boxes.
 It sits on 30-acres in Bear Canyon just on the outskirts of Bozeman.
 The home is surrounded by mature trees and...

 In this post, we take a look at some upcoming affordable housing solutions in Bozeman....